Quality Eye Care At Anderson Family Vision Care

 Last but not least: drink more water!
 Staying well-hydrated is good for your eyes and is critical for producing healthy tears, clearing out debris, blinking, and seeing comfortably.
 Be sure you drink lots of water to maintain your eye health, and of course, overall physical well-being.

 Home remedies can relieve mild dry eyes but are not a replacement for a comprehensive eye exam.
-If the symptoms persist or worsen, contact Anderson Family Vision Care in Winnipeg North.
+If the symptoms persist or worsen, contact Anderson Family Vision Care in Winnipeg North (McPhillips).
 We are committed to keeping your eyes healthy and your vision clear.